mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 If you are dynamically switching the `leafField` or `mainGroupingCriteria`, the sorting and filtering models will not be cleaned up automatically, and the sorting/filtering will not be re-applied.
 :::

-## Disable automatic parents and children selection
+## Automatic parents and children selection

 By default, selecting a parent row selects all its descendants automatically.
-You can disable this behavior by using the `rowSelectionPropagation` prop.
+You can customize this behavior by using the `rowSelectionPropagation` prop.

 Here's how it's structured: